JasoFal/Pierre-Sweet-and-Savory-Treats.solution/README.md

 ## Setup/Installation Requirements

 1. _Open Git Bash/Open terminal of your choice navigate to directory of your choice and run this command `git clone https://github.com/JasoFal/Pierre-Sweet-and-Savory-Treats.solution.git`_
 2. _Once you have cloned the project, navigate to project folder using Git Bash/ a terminal of your choice using the `cd` command and run `code .` within project folder.
-Or you can use file explorer to open the project manually._
+Alternatively you can use VSCodes (You can use any editor but these instructions are for VSCode) open folder option under the File tab to open project manually shortcut is `Ctrl + O`_

 ##### Installing Dependencies